ZimaChina/django-web_app/README.md

 # django-web_app
 This is a web application built with Django, a Python-based web framework, that allows users to create and manage tasks.
-The project is currently in progress and additional features will be added over time.
+Project is already finished.
+In a beginning it was made to be used with a linode server, but after a few issues with payment methods it became a second option for me.
+Right now I consider it finished after I used it on an EC2 instance.
+Tutorials can be found on youtube, and easy steps like this repository(https://github.com/ZimaChina/django-on-ec2) will help.

 ## Features
 User registration and authentication: Users can create an account, log in, and log out.